 The following factors raise your risk for peptic ulcers:

-A rare condition called Zollinger-Ellison syndrome causes stomach and duodenal ulcers.
+A rare condition, called Zollinger-Ellison syndrome, causes the stomach to produce too much acid, leading to stomach and duodenal ulcers.

-Abdominal pain is a common symptom.
-The pain can differ from person to person, and some people have no pain.
+Abdominal pain (often in the upper mid-abdomen) is a common symptom.
+The pain can differ from person to person.
+Some people have no pain.

 Other symptoms include:

-To diagnose an ulcer, you may need a test called an upper endoscopy (EGD).
+To detect an ulcer, you may need a test called an upper endoscopy (esophagogastroduodenoscopy or EGD).

-Upper endoscopy is done on most people when peptic ulcers are suspected or when you:
+EGD is done on most people when peptic ulcers are suspected or when you have:

 Other tests you may have include:

 Sometimes, you may need a test called an upper GI series.
-A series of x-rays are taken after you drink a thick substance called barium.
+A series of x-rays are taken after you drink a thick substance that contains barium.
 This does not require sedation.